snarfed/bridgy/README.md

     ```

     Note that `--kinds` is required.
 [From the export docs](https://cloud.google.com/datastore/docs/export-import-entities#limitations), _Data exported without specifying an entity filter cannot be loaded into BigQuery._ Also, expect this to cost around $10.
-1. Wait for it to be done with `gcloud datastore operations list | grep done`.
+1. Wait for it to be done with `gcloud datastore operations list | grep done` or by watching the [Datastore Import/Export page](https://console.cloud.google.com/datastore/databases/-default-/import-export?project=brid-gy).
 1. [Import it into BigQuery](https://cloud.google.com/bigquery/docs/loading-data-cloud-datastore#loading_cloud_datastore_export_service_data):

     ```